Tombasium/OBD2-Prius3-Python/README.md

 Steering wheel position can be found by watching for the turn at the end.

-Using a similar process we intend to carry out several separate tests to gather data, initially a short drive was taken in normal driving conditions in order to get a feel for the data and attempt the first set of deductions regarding what data relates to what information.
+Using a similar process we intend to carry out several separate tests to gather data.

+Initially a short drive was taken in normal driving conditions in order to get a feel for the data and attempt the first set of deductions regarding what data relates to what information.

-Subsequent
+During this data capture session we found no fewer than

+From this we should be able to discover which fields in the received data contain which type of data from the following types:

+* Continuous (ish) data such as speed / acceleration - This may be positive only (speed) or pos/neg (steering wheel position)

+* Discrete data such as button states - binary (power on / off) and multi-state (windscreen wiper settings)

+* Static (such as vehicle chassis number or VIN)

+* Empty